-By being alert and following official warnings closely, you and your family have the best chance to act early and leave for a safer place.
+By being alert and following official warnings on Emergency WA closely, you and your family have the best chance to act early and leave for a safer place.

 If you decide to stay and defend your property, be aware that this will take enormous effort, both physically and emotionally, and you need to be very well prepared.
 Trying to leave when it’s too late is extremely dangerous.

 Bushfires are unpredictable and your options for staying safe can disappear in just a few minutes.
 You will be making lifesaving decisions under enormous stress, so leaving early is the safest way for you and your family to survive a bushfire.

 Stay alert: If you can see or smell a bushfire, that's your warning.

 Monitor official warnings: Never rely on one source of information.

 Keep your landline and mobile phone providers updated.

 Remember: No warning system is foolproof!
 If there is a bushfire in your area, put your Bushfire Plan into place immediately rather than waiting for a warning text because you may not get one.

 You will need to put in huge physical and mental efforts for many hours to actively defend your property before, during and after a fire.
 Conditions will be unbearably hot.
 Your home is your best protection in a bushfire ONLY if it is well constructed, maintained and prepared.

 Most homes lost in bushfires are set alight by burning embers.
 Burning embers are around before, during, and up to several hours after the fire front has passed your property.
 So be prepared to put out spot fires caused by embers and you may save your home and other buildings.